mmkal/schmordpress-develop/README.md

-# WordPress
+# SchmordPress

-Welcome to the WordPress development repository!
-Please check out the [contributor handbook](https://make.wordpress.org/core/handbook/) for information about how to open bug reports, contribute patches, test changes, write documentation, or get involved in any way you can.
+Welcome to the SchmordPress development repository!
+Please check out the [contributor handbook](https://make.schmordpress.org/core/handbook/) for information about how to open bug reports, contribute patches, test changes, write documentation, or get involved in any way you can.

 * [Getting Started](#getting-started)
 * [Credentials](#credentials)